kirbyjp/SVET/theory/theory.md

 - Cross-reference in **Section 12 (Predictions)** for experimental claims.
 - Refer to **Section 11 (Computational Implementation)** for logging and simulation details.

+*TODO: Establish a qualitative definition for a strain-cost functional.
+This functional will assign a numerical cost to a pattern’s attempt to propagate across a node and its adjacent neighbors based on local update demands.
+Rather than prematurely committing to a specific variational mathematical form, this placeholder serves to develop how spatial-temporal propagation paths (geodesics) minimize total network-level strain.*

 ---